 - How old do you have to be?

 Karate is for everyone.

-There is no age limit, height requirement nor ethnicity preferences in our classes.
-To know if karate is for you, you may sit-in and observe any of our classes or you may join the first three trainings for free.
+There is no age limit, height requirement, or ethnicity preferences in our classes.
+To know if karate is for you, you may sit-in and observe any of our classes or you may join a class for free.

-When sprains, sore muscles and clumsiness often become the reason why one gets hurt, usually it is because the warm-ups are taken for granted.
-Warm-ups are intended to loosen up the muscles and prepare them for vigorous training.
+Each class begins with a warm-up to prepare the body.
+Sprains, clumsiness, or not following instructions are typically the only reason why one gets hurt.
+The warm-ups should not be taken for granted and are intended to loosen up the muscles to prepare them for vigorous training.
 The muscles go through shock when introduced to intense movements right away.

 Here are items you may want to invest in when you finally decide to join JKA Hawaii.

 a.)
 Do gi: There are several types of Karatedo gis.
-Beginners usually buy the regular heavy weight which usually costs around $30-50.
-This comes with you first belt color white.
-Serious practitioners invest in good quality gi’s, which might be heavy weight, medium weight, tournament cut, traditional cut, etc. and the really good ones can cost up to $250.
+Beginners usually buy a regular heavyweight gi, which usually costs around $30-50.
+These generally come with you first belt color; white.
+Serious practitioners invest in good quality gi’s, which might be heavyweight, medium weight, tournament cut, traditional cut, etc. and the really good ones can cost up to $250.
 Wearing the right gi size for you enhances your karate movements; on the other hand, wearing the wrong size restricts your movements.

 b.)
 Gloves: We wear gloves especially during kumite practice to avoid hurting each other when contact is necessary.

 These two items are the first essential items you will need.
-Other protective equipment include shin guards, mouth guards, chest protection, groin guard which are usually used in tournaments.
-If you need assistance regarding your gi and gloves, approach any of the senior students or Sensei and they will help you.
+Other protective equipment may include shin guards, mouth guards, chest protection, or groin guard which are often used in tournaments.
+If you need assistance regarding your gi and gloves, approach any of the senior students or Sensei for help.